sprnva/docs/app/views/update/v1.x/routing.md

 # Routing
 ---
 Sprnva has a beautiful routing built in.
+Route is our traffic control of our application that tells the entire application which page to be loaded when we hit a certain url.

 You will find the routes at `config/routes/web.php`.
 Then this is how you declare a basic route.
 ```php
 Route::get('/uri', ['Controller@method', ['middleware']]);
 ```